 If you have any questions about booking an appointment, please contact us at [email protected].

-Stephanie Liu-Rojas, Interim Director and Writing Instructor
+Stephanie Liu-Rojas, Writing Center Director

 With a MAT in Teaching English to Speakers of Other Languages (TESOL) from USC, Stephanie is trained to work with international and multilingual students in writing and speaking.
 Currently, she is pursuing her PhD in Educational Studies at the Claremont Graduate University.
 Cover letters, resumes, personal statements, and brainstorming are her favorite types of appointments.
-When she isn’t studying or researching ways to be more inclusive, diverse, and equitable in her teachings, Stephanie indulges in vegan chocolate, travel products, clothes, and accessories, nature, children’s adventure series, and action movies.
+When she isn’t studying or researching ways to be more inclusive, diverse, and equitable in her teachings, Stephanie indulges in vegan chocolate, travel products, the latest fashion and accessories, nature, children’s adventure series, and action movies.

 Make an appointment